silviaCerby/gitbook/docs/extending_cerby/public_api/retrieve-a-bearer-token.md

 ---
-description: This article describes how to retrieve a bearer token to use in the Cerby CLI.
+description: "This article describes how to retrieve a bearer token to use in the Cerby CLI."
 intercom_id: 9450993
 ---